February 18, 2019

 );

-For further reading on the things you can do with user timings and custom metrics, check out this awesome blog post from SpeedCurve
+For further reading on what you can do with user timings and custom metrics, check out this great post from SpeedCurve.

 3. Structured Data